Zohra132/A-PREDICT_Cancer_Simulations/README.md

 ```

 ## Optimiser Output Files
 After running the optimiser, results are saved to CSV files using the specified --output_filename prefix.
+THe results are saved to a folder using the --output_filename prefix

 ### Output files
 Final Pareto front (best solutions only):